Configure a shared signal receiver

 • View the SET content in security.events.provider.receive_event System Log events.

-• Ensure these are encapsulated in user.risk.change events.
+• Ensure these are encapsulated in user.risk.detect events.

 • Refer to security provider documentation on the type of risk events supported for transmission that can be received or seen within Okta.